 Results.
 For both datasets, the RF classifier ended up with an AUC greater than 0.5, as shown in Fig. 4a.
 In particular, for the Facebook dataset, the classifier delivered an AUC of 0.7, which is 40% better than random.
 For the Tuenti dataset, on the other hand, the classifier delivered an AUC of 0.76, which is 52% better than random.
-Also, increasing the dataset size to more than 40K feature vectors did not significantly improve the AUC during cross-validation, as show in Fig. 4b.
-This means an OSN operator can train a victim classifier using a relatively small dataset, so fewer accounts need to be manually verified.
+Moreover, increasing the dataset size more than 40K feature vectors did not significantly improve the